simonrek/radiopedia-enhanced-course-experience/README.md

 ## ⚠️ Disclaimer

 This is an unofficial userscript and is not affiliated with or endorsed by Radiopaedia.
 Use at your own discretion.
 Always ensure you comply with Radiopaedia's terms of service.

+## 🤖 Development Transparency

+This project was developed with the assistance of AI tools (Continue with Codestral, GitHub Copilot with Claude Sonnet 4) for code generation, debugging, and documentation.
+The core concept, code, feature ideas, user experience design, and final implementation decisions were driven by human creativity and "expertise" from my humble self.
+AI was used as a development accelerator while maintaining my oversight of the codebase quality and functionality.

 ---